1norqaq/paired-synth-controls/README.md

 | `A_noQ` | 1.120 | 59.7% | 40.3% | 6 |

 The most-flagged omitted-Q groups were E2 (46.7%), E3 (31.0%), and E6 (11.7%).
-Redacted per-draw outputs are included under `results/`.
+Only redacted aggregate summary outputs are included under `results/`; private per-draw outputs are intentionally not included.
+They can be regenerated locally with `--draws-dir` when a schema-compatible private file is available.

 ## Bayesian/Laplace positive-control sanity check